jmc888/odin-calculator/README.md

 - Display result in integer when there is no decimal point; otherwise, round the result to the maximum digits that fit in the display box.
 - Display the latest result from the current level of operations even before a `=` button is clicked.
 - Handle order of operations elegantly before a `=` button is clicked, that multiply and divide have higher precedence than add and subtract.
+- Handle divide by 0 error elegantly even when the error happen within the operation chain.
 - A clear `C` button to clear out the current input or `AC` to reset the calculator.
 - A `+/-` utility button to quickly convert the current display result or input from positive values to negative values.
 (Not yet!)
 - A `%` utility button to quickly convert the current display result or input from percentage to decimals.
 (Not yet!)